Loading

 Learning Center

-Key factors carriers use when pricing auto and home policies and what you can do about them.
+Key factors carriers use when pricing auto and home policies and what you can do about each one.

 Insurance carriers price risk individually.
 Two households with similar homes or vehicles can pay very different premiums based on factors that go well beyond basic coverage type.
-Understanding what drives your rate helps you set realistic expectations, make smarter coverage decisions, and identify opportunities to lower your premium at renewal.
+Understanding what drives your rate helps you set realistic expectations, make smarter coverage decisions, and identify real opportunities to lower your premium at renewal.
+Here is what actually moves the needle.

-Filing multiple claims in a short period signals higher risk to carriers and typically raises premiums at renewal sometimes significantly.
-Some carriers surcharge for as few as two claims within three years.
-This does not mean you should avoid filing legitimate claims, but small claims close to your deductible value often cost more in future surcharges than they pay out in settlements.
-If you are unsure whether to file, ask your agent to help you evaluate the likely premium impact before you decide.
+Filing multiple claims in a short period signals higher risk to carriers and typically raises premiums at renewal, sometimes significantly.
+Many carriers surcharge for two or more claims within three to five years.
+The surcharge can range from 10 to 40 percent depending on the claim type and your carrier.
+Water damage and liability claims tend to trigger larger increases than weather-related losses.
+This does not mean you should avoid filing legitimate claims, but small claims close to your deductible value often cost more in future surcharges than they return in settlements.
+A $1,500 water leak claim that costs you $500 after the deductible may trigger a $200-to-$400 annual surcharge for three years, a net loss of $100 to $700 compared to paying out of pocket.
+When in doubt, call your agent to evaluate the likely premium impact before filing.

-Tickets and at-fault accidents raise auto insurance rates, and the effect can last three to five years depending on the carrier and the severity of the violation.
-A DUI can double premiums or result in non-renewal entirely.
-Safe driver telematics programs (like Safeco's RightTrack or Progressive's Snapshot) can help offset rate increases for drivers with otherwise clean recent records.
-If your driving record has improved over the past few years, re-shopping your auto policy at renewal often surfaces a better rate.
+Tickets and at-fault accidents raise auto insurance rates, and the effect typically lasts three to five years depending on the carrier and the severity of the violation.
+A single speeding ticket can increase premiums 10 to 25 percent at renewal.
+An at-fault accident with injury can raise rates 30 to 60 percent or more.
+A DUI conviction can double premiums or result in non-renewal, requiring placement in a non-standard market.
+Safe driver telematics programs such as Safeco's RightTrack, Progressive's Snapshot, or Travelers IntelliDrive can offset rate increases for drivers with otherwise clean recent records by rewarding actual safe driving behavior.
+If your driving record has improved over the past few years, re-shopping your auto policy at renewal often surfaces a meaningfully better rate.

-The most effective way to lower rates is to re-shop at renewal carrier pricing changes constantly, and the carrier that was cheapest three years ago may not be today.
-Maintain a clean driving record and improve your credit over time.
-Ask about available discounts: safe driver programs, multi-policy bundling, loyalty, new home, security systems, and paperless billing can all reduce premiums.
-We re-shop clients annually across 30+ carriers to make sure their rate is still competitive.
+The most effective tactic is to re-shop at renewal.
+Carrier pricing changes annually, and the carrier that was cheapest three years ago may not be today.
+Maintain a clean driving record.
+Improve your credit over time.
+Update your roof before it crosses into the surcharge zone.
+Ask about available discounts at every renewal: safe driver telematics, multi-policy bundling (10 to 20 percent), new home, loyalty, security systems, paperless billing, and pay-in-full discounts all reduce premiums.
+We re-shop our clients annually across 30+ carriers to confirm their rate is still competitive.
+If it is not, we move them.